nicolegunn/education-website-frontend/README_Submission.md

    npm run dev
    ```

-## Routes - Eunhye - you may want to talk about the routes you set up, or delete
+## Routes - Eunhye
+Frontend routes were set up as part of the initial set up of this project including the overall folder structure.
+Each page has its own route and css module, along with its own components folder.

 ## Authentication